JorgeOnate/goBookings/readme.md

 # Bookings and Reservaation

-Main repository for my bookings and reservations project.
+Main repository for my bookings and reservations project using go.

 - Built in Go in version 1.19.1
 - Uses the [chi router](github.com/go-chi/chi)